 "I am excited to be coaching at the NCAA Division III level and am impressed with the vision and leadership at Ohio Northern," Bensman said.
 "There is a lot of comradeship, working together for the common good of the university and the students."

 Bensman has a bachelor's degree in communication arts from the University of Cincinnati.
 He completed his graduate work at Xavier University.

 He is a native of Minster, Ohio, where he played basketball in the storied MAC conference.

-Steven Reid is in his third year as assistant basketball coach at Ohio Northern.
+Zach Hurth is in his first year as an assistant men's basketball coach at Ohio Northern University.